Skip to content

 • Streaming responses for real-time feedback

-The web interface uses AI (Anthropic Claude or OpenAI GPT) to:
+The interface uses AI (Anthropic Claude or OpenAI GPT) to:

 • Search your codebase based on natural language queries